Retrium/dev-candidate/code-challenge/README.md

 - Facilitators should be able to see the results of the users’ submissions.
 - Facilitators should receive a recommendation on how to handle the results.

+You can use any tool of your choosing to create this prototype (React, Adobe XD, Figma, InVision, anything else).
+Pick a tool that you're comfortable with, because we will be building off of the output live in the mob prototyping session.

-You will be provided with a shell application that contains all of the data-layer functionality you will need for this task, as well as a basic React installation.
+If you choose to use React, we have provided a CodeSandbox for you to get off the ground running.
+It includes a shell application that contains all of the data-layer functionality you will need for this task, as well as a basic React installation.
 Inside of the shell, you will be able to impersonate a facilitator or a participant via a select box in the header - note this is for development purposes and not intentional functionality of the Safety Check.
 Feel free to install any additional libraries if you so choose.

 ### The Project